A question for reasoned speculation.

 The Spec certainly chose an appropriate motto: “Semper Honos, Nomenque Tuum, Laudesque Manebunt” Translating as “your honor, your renown, and your praises will last forever” (Virgil)

-With Ewan’s trams, Niki’s trews, and Henderson’s abuse of trust we certainly won’t forget these extraordinary members of the Spec in a hurry!
+With Ewan’s trams, Niki’s trews, and Henderson’s abuse of trust we certainly won’t forget these extraordinary members of the Spec in a hurry, but whether that memory will be for their praiseworthiness is, well, a matter of speculation!

 Times reports that a Scots lawyer is being sought for extradition into allegations of child abuse made by Susan Henderson, daughter of Robert Henderson QC, who together with Nicholas Fairbairn QC and Sheriff Andrew Lothian were cited along with two others of abusing Susan when she was a child.
 All three were members of the Speculative Society of Edinburgh.
 Another two lawyers were named in the article.
 All are deceased.